 California’s transportation sector is responsible for more than 40% of the state’s greenhouse gas emissions — even before adding “upstream” emissions from fuel extraction and refining.
 Alongside significant efforts to increase consumer adoption of cleaner vehicles, the California Air Resource Board aims for all public bus fleets to be zero-emission (ZEB) by 2040.
 Starting in 2029, public agencies can only purchase zero-emission buses (battery electric or fuel cell), and local transit authorities are required to submit a complete rollout plan by 2023.

 The Humboldt Transit Authority (HTA) brought its first ZEB online in June 2019.
-This battery electric vehicle runs daytime routes between College of the Redwoods and Humboldt State.
+This battery electric vehicle runs daytime routes between College of the Redwoods and Cal Poly Humboldt.
 HTA owns and operates 33 buses across four transit systems, most of which have a 12 year lifespan as dictated by federal funding requirements.

 To fully convert Humboldt’s regional bus system from fossil fuel to electricity, we need to account for a future that includes climate change.
 Challenges include: